 However, we are operating under anything but what may be considered “normal” at this time.
 Ensuring that supplemental funding and resources are appropriated to programs and services designed to address the needs and pressing realities of trafficked adults and children will protect these marginalized individuals from traffickers and further sexual violence and severe labor exploitation.

-- Communities across the country, including New York City, Southern California, Central Minnesota, Cleveland, Tennessee, Austin, Texas, and Jacksonville, Florida, are witnessing how COVID-19 has directly impacted and exacerbated conditions for trafficked individuals.
+- Communities across the country are witnessing how COVID-19 has directly impacted and exacerbated conditions for trafficked individuals.

 - Victims are more easily controlled by traffickers who commonly restrict movement.

 - Vulnerable individuals are at heightened risk to be recruited into trafficking because of increasing financial insecurity in the United States and globally, and many, including undocumented immigrants, have been entirely shut out of newly established social safety nets under the CARES Act.